The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 realistic animation

 Did you recognize them?
-Yes, it’s SpongeBob and Patrick, in, let’s say, a somewhat realistic picture style from our world.
-A realistic cartoon is a style on the line between a classic cartoon and a film where roles are played by people.
-In other words, this is either an attempt to humanize cartoon heroes or “implant” real heroes into a cartoon environment.
+Yes, it’s SpongeBob and Patrick, depicted in a somewhat realistic style from our world.
+A realistic cartoon blends the classic cartoon look with elements of live-action films.
+Essentially, it's an attempt to either humanize cartoon characters or place real-life figures into a cartoon setting.

 28. Japanese Classic Manga